lmb-embrapa/machado/docs/html/_sources/jbrowse.rst.txt

 **machado**

-The settings.py file should contain these variables
+The settings.py file should contain these variables in order to have the jbrowse visualization embedded to the feature page.
+Don't forget to restart apache to make the settings changes up to date.

 .. code-block:: bash